Master of Arts (Philosophical Studies) - STS

-The Master of Arts in Philosophical Studies program offered through the School of Theological Studies requires a total of 36 graduate credits in philosophy coursework as well as comprehensive written and oral exams.
+The Master of Arts (Philosophical Studies) program offered through the School of Theological Studies requires a total of 36 graduate credits in philosophy coursework as well as comprehensive written and oral exams.
 This fully accredited degree program is offered in a combined traditional classroom and online format.
 The degree can be completed in 26 months.

 Tuition Rates and Room/Board Rates will be published soon.

 - Analyze the role of the Western Philosophical tradition in the development and articulation of Christian theology, as well as the role of philosophy in the Catholic intellectual tradition.

 - Demonstrate proficiency in logic, including syllogistic logic, and philosophical argumentation.

 - Interpret, analyze, and synthesize advanced philosophical texts and materials.

 - Demonstrate synthesis and critical analysis of the history of philosophy and of the major toic areas in philosophical inquiry.

 - Demonstrate facility with philosophical research and argumentation, both oral and written.

 Spring #1 (3 Credits Online)

 Metaphysics, Philosophy of the Human Person, Elective Seminar (Thought of St. Thomas Aquinas)